midi79/number_battle/README.md

-# number_battle
+# number_battle base sources

-Generate the bigger number and get win
+Generate the bigger number and get win <br>
+* This source is the origin of other branches

 # React Number Battle Game